Sobrato Arts

 Setting the Scene

-After sitting down with the directors to establish objectives and brainstorm ideas, they presented the idea of reflecting their foundation's flagship film industry ties.
-We played on iterations using different cinema references and arrived at using film wheel boxes in different colors to thematically represent the different levels of the mentorship program.
+After sitting down with the directors to establish objectives and brainstorm ideas, they presented the idea of reflecting on their foundation's flagship film industry ties.
+We played on iterations using different cinema references and arrived at using film wheel boxes in different colors to represent the different levels of the mentorship program thematically.

 Sliding Scale